deamnguyen/australia/README.md

 cd Australia
 mvn spring-boot:run
 ```
-*you can use postman export to test if you have completed the above steps*
+*you can use postman export (Australia.postman_collection.json file) to test if you have completed the above steps*